Digital Identity Risk Assessment Playbook

 Introduction

-Digital identity represents each individual engaged in an online transaction.
-However, an individual’s real-life identity may not be known when used to access a digital service.1 Identity proofing helps establish that the individual is who they claim to be.
-Digital authentication provides reasonable risk-based assurances that the individual accessing the application is the same individual who previously accessed the service.
-This playbook is a method to apply the National Institute of Standards and Technology (NIST) Special Publication 800-63-3 Digital Identity Guidelines.
-Federal agencies can perform a Digital Identity Risk Assessment (DIRA) to determine the appropriate identity, authenticator, or federation level outlined to access an application.
+A digital identity represents each individual engaged in an online transaction.
+However, in some cases an individual could have multiple digital identities and the real-life identity may not be known when used to access a digital service.1 When confidence in an individual’s real-life identity is required to provide trust between the individual and the service being accessed, the identity proofing process establishes that the individual is who they claim to be and binds that identity to the authenticator used to access the service.
+The digital authentication process provides reasonable risk-based assurances that the authenticator being used is in the control of the individual who is authorized to access the service.
+This playbook presents guidance in applying the National Institute of Standards and Technology (NIST) Special Publication 800-63-4 Digital Identity Guidelines series to perform a Digital Identity Risk Assessment (DIRA).

 Purpose